Hypergraph Multi-Modal Learning for EEG-based Emotion Recognition in Conversation: Results and Discussion

 To validate the generalizability of our approach, we further evaluated Hyper-MML on the AFFEC dataset, which presents a more challenging task of arousal and valence classification in three-level categories (Low/Medium/High).
-Table \ref{tab:AFFECresult} demonstrates that our method consistently outperforms all baseline approaches across four distinct classification tasks, achieving the highest F1-scores of 53.76\% for Perceived-Arousal, 47.89\% for Perceived-Valence, 60.23\% for Felt-Arousal, and 57.32\% for Felt-Valence, representing improvements of 2.53\%, 2.77\%, 1.32\%, and 2.45\% respectively over the previous best-performing method AGF-IB.
+Table \ref{tab:AFFECresult} demonstrates that our method consistently outperforms all baseline approaches across four distinct classification tasks, achieving the highest F1-scores of 53.76\% for Perceived-Arousal, 47.89\% for Perceived-Valence, 60.23\% for Felt-Arousal, and 57.32\% for Felt-Valence, representing improvements of 3.31\%, 2.77\%, 1.32\%, and 2.45\% respectively over the previous best-performing methods.
+All improvements achieve statistical significance (p < 0.05), confirming the robustness of our approach across different emotional dimensions.
 Results confirm established patterns: felt emotions outperform perceived emotions, and arousal tasks exceed valence tasks in accuracy.
 Table \ref{tab:Subject-Wise-result—affec} presents the subject-wise performance across all 72 participants for Felt-Valence task on the AFFEC dataset, showing an overall average accuracy of 60.23\% and F1-score of 56.78\% with considerable inter-subject variability.